 So the smoothest gaming experience tries to get a monitor that supports variable refresh rate and adaptive sync.
 Adaptive sync can help you to stop screen tearing.

-Screen tearing is basically when there are multiple frames shown in a single screen at the same time during playing games.
+Screen tearing is basically when there are multiple frames shown on a single screen at the same time during playing games.
 This is obvious when you play below 60fps and it can be pretty disturbing.

 So adaptive sync basically does synchronize the monitors refresh rate to the exact number of frames produce your graphics card.